Bybit Confirms Executive Shake Up After Notcoin Deposit Delays

 News outlet Wu Blockchain initially reported that several of the exchange’s executives "voluntarily resigned" and that it has recruited new technical and spot managers.

 “We are aware of the recent news regarding our executive movements,” a Bybit spokesperson told CoinDesk.
 “Bybit regularly updates its organizational structure to align with our strategic goals.
-Together with the team, we made a joint commitment to placing the right people in the right roles.”
+Together with the team, we made a joint commitment to placing the right people in the right roles.
+The affected team members are not leaving the company but moved to take up other internal roles.”

 Notcoin is a game based on the instant messaging platform Telegram.
 It is one of the largest cryptocurrency gaming projects with 35 million users.
 Early adopters of the game earned in-game balances that could eventually be converted to a Notcoin airdrop at a 1000:1 ratio.

-Note: (UPDATE: May 31, 14:28 UTC) Adds quote from Bybit spokesperson on team members taking up other internal roles.